awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_service-with-iam.md

 For information on AWS KMS keys, see [Key management](key-management.md)\.

-If you want your users to always use a specific output key when they use the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation, you can use the following policy\.
+If you want your users to always use a specific output key when they use the [StartTranscriptionJob](API_StartTranscriptionJob.md) API, you can use the following policy\.

 ```
 {